LintaoAmons/scratch.nvim/README.md

+❗️Changes may affect your after `v0.13.2`: the plugin may ask you to init again after update the plugin

 ## Create scratch file

 Create temporary playground files effortlessly.
 Find them later without worrying about filenames or locations

-- With other nvim's goodies.
 - with `treesitter` to have syntax highlighting
 - with `lsp` and `cmp` to have auto-cmp, auto-format and other lsp goodies
 - with `michaelb/sniprun` or `metakirby5/codi.vim` to run scratch file

 [Scratch Intro](https://github.com/LintaoAmons/scratch.nvim/assets/95092244/c1adff70-c8c5-4594-80e3-18d3e6b24d7a)